awsdocs/amazon-s3-developer-guide/doc_source/s3-arn-format.md

   arn:aws:s3:::bucket_name/developers/${aws:username}/
   ```

-  At run time, when the policy is evaluated, the variable `${aws:username}` in the resource ARN is substituted with the user name making the request\.
+  At runtime, when the policy is evaluated, the variable `${aws:username}` in the resource ARN is substituted with the user name making the request\.

 To find the ARN for an S3 bucket, you can look at the Amazon S3 console **Bucket Policy** or **CORS configuration** permissions pages\.
 For more information, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) or [How Do I Allow Cross\-Domain Resource Sharing with CORS?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-cors-configuration.html) in the *Amazon Simple Storage Service Console User Guide*\.